-Starting from June 2022, Movement on the Ground initiated operations Cranendonck, near Budel.
-AZC Cranendonck is the second-largest refugee center in the Netherlands, accommodating approximately 1500 people.
-Our collaborative program with COA at this facility served as a pilot, assessing the implementation of Camp to CampUS within the Netherlands.
-Throughout the remainder of the year, we continued operations at this location, establishing a strong connection with both the residents and COA personnel.
+Starting from June 2022, Movement on the Amsterdam & Amstelveen Ground initiated operations AZC in Since June 2022, Movement on the Ground has Cranendonck, near Budel.
+AZC Cranendonck is established a partnership with the Dutch the second-largest refugee center in the national guardian institute, Nidos.
+This Netherlands, accommodating approximately collaboration enabled us to launch our first 1500 people.
+Our collaborative program with shelter for unaccompanied minors in the COA at this facility served as a pilot, assessing Netherlands, offering a secure environment for the implementation of Camp to CampUS within 12 Unaccompanied Minors (UAMs) the Netherlands.
+Throughout the remainder of in Amsterdam.
+By the end of 2022, we opened a the year, we continued operations at this location, establishing a strong connection with second shelter for 6 unaccompanied minors in both the residents and COA personnel.
+Amstelveen.
 Additionally, we introduced various programs including education, waste management, cooking, and more.